JMHenri/jekyll-now/_posts/2018-5-6-User-Controlled-Database.md

 title: You don't need read access to your passwords.

-excerpt: A step-by-step breakdown of the permissions requirements of a MEAN/MERN server shows that many web-facing servers don't need to fear data exfiltration.
+excerpt: A step-by-step breakdown of the permission requirements on a MEAN/MERN server shows that many web-facing servers don't need to fear data exfiltration.

 ---